b00gizm/kubernetes-php-nginx/README.md

 php-nginx-eew3w   1/1       Running   0          12s
 ```

-And then hit the URL dumped by `kube-up.sh` above in your browser (__please note that your actual IP address and port might an will vary!__) and you'll be greeted by a "Hello World" page.
+And then hit the URL dumped by `kube-up.sh` above in your browser (__please note that your actual IP address and port might and will vary!__) and you'll be greeted by a "Hello World" page.

 After you're done, you can bring everything down via `kubernetes/kube-down.sh`.